 - An instance of not supplying accurate, completed or up-to-date information will result in the carpool members being ineligible for any carpool parking program administered by the Portland Bureau of Transportation for a minimum of one year.

 - Portland Transportation is not responsible for lost or stolen permits, gives no refunds, does not prorate, reserves the right to refuse to reissue a permit in the case of misuse, and will impose an appropriate replacement fee.

-- Vehicles parked incorrectly in the on-street program, or without a properly displayed current month's permit will be ticketed.
+- Vehicles parked incorrectly in the on-street program, or without a properly displayed current month's permit will be cited.
 There is no grace period for monthly permits.

-- Permits must be visible to the Parking Enforcement Deputy.
-Vehicles without a visible carpool permit hung from the rear view mirror with the side showing the month valid turned outward will be ticketed.
+- Permits must be visible to City of Portland Parking Code Enforcement Officers.
+Vehicles without a visible carpool permit hung from the rear view mirror with the side showing the month valid turned outward will be cited.